petermarkley/clockworth/README.md

 # Clockworth
-Robotic Chiming Wall Clock Made on Raspberry Pi
+DIY Robotic Chiming Wall Clock Made on Raspberry Pi

 Clockworth mixes the charm of an antique with the ease of electric power and NTP sync over Wifi.
 Chimes the [Westminster Quarters](https://en.wikipedia.org/wiki/Westminster_Quarters), and optionally sunrise and sunset using [Sunwait](https://github.com/klada/sunwait).
 Built with Raspbian Linux on [Raspberry Pi](https://www.raspberrypi.org/).